 Various provisions of our articles of incorporation and bylaws could delay or prevent a third party from acquiring us, even if doing so might be beneficial to our shareholders.
-These provisions provide for, among other things:

-- specified actions that the Board of Directors shall or may take when an offer to merge, an offer to acquire all assets or a tender offer is received, - advance notice requirements for proposals that can be acted upon at shareholder meetings, and - the authorization to issue preferred stock by action of the board of directors acting alone, thus without obtaining shareholder approval.
+These provisions provide for, among other things, specified actions that the Board of Directors shall or may take when an offer to merge, an offer to acquire all assets or a tender offer is received and the authority to issue preferred stock by action of the board of directors acting alone, without obtaining shareholder approval.